 One of the typical distinguishing characteristics of Santa Fe accommodations, as you might guess, is the use of Spanish Colonial and Pueblo Revival architectural elements - latilla-and-viga ceilings (a style in which smaller wood poles are laid crosswise upon larger wood beams), kiva (beehave-shape) ovens, Navajo and other Indian rugs and textiles, and built-in bancos (benches) and similar shelves and features.
 You'll find these especially in B&Bs set inside historic adobe houses, but also - to an extent - in larger hotels.

 Here's a list of the properties included in this article (in alphabetical order).
 Scroll down and click on the link to go to that property description directly.
+If visiting the Duke City, also check out the Albuquerque Guide to Gay-Friendly Hotels and B&Bs.

 Buffalo Thunder Resort & Casino